If you’re looking to join the world of fitness streaming, NordicTrack’s Commercial 1750 might just be the treadmill you’ve been looking for.

 In this review, I’ll go over everything this treadmill does and doesn’t have going for it- we’re talking specs, features, warranty, and everything else in between.

-I’ll also talk a little about some of the other top treadmills in this price range, so you can get an idea of what the competition has to offer.
+I’ll also talk about some of the other top treadmills in this price range, so you can get an idea of what the competition has to offer.

 NordicTrack’s New Commercial 1750 Treadmill